peter g. Peterson Foundation | Impact Summary

 Media

 The Peterson Foundation regularly works with journalists to inform the policy conversation and serve as a source for unbiased, fact-based resources about America’s fiscal and economic challenges.
-CEO Michael Peterson and other staff members are resources providing nonpartisan commentary and analysis for global, national, regional, and trade media outlets.
+The Foundation provides nonpartisan commentary and analysis for global, national, regional, and trade media outlets.

 Fiscal Confidence Index

-The Fiscal Confidence Index (FCI) is a monthly survey that provides timely insights on the public’s views about our fiscal and economic condition, and the progress elected leaders are making in addressing it.
+The Fiscal Confidence Index (FCI) is a monthly survey that provides timely insights into the public’s views about our fiscal and economic condition, and the progress elected leaders are making in addressing it.

 Modeled after the Consumer Confidence Index, FCI helps policymakers, members of the media, and the American public gauge voters’ views on the nation’s fiscal and economic challenges.
 Since its inception in 2012, the survey has consistently shown that Americans hold deep concerns about the level of our debt, and they urge policymakers to make addressing our fiscal and economic future a top priority.